GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 {% Aside %}

-Some organizations consider assistive technology (AT) checks part of the manual testing process as there are a lot of overlaps.
+Some organizations consider assistive technology (AT) checks to be part of the manual testing process as there are a lot of overlaps.
 In this course, we break AT testing into a separate module, as it's more advanced than other manual tests and deserves a deeper and separate focus.

 {% endAside %}